Cleanup and debris removal

 This status means the EPA has finished their cleanup work.

-Your property may not be safe yet.
+But your property may not be safe yet.
 There can still be:

 • Hazardous waste that's buried